renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

 Guns have little presence in the core rules: the Dragon's Ace and Hand-Cannon are the only two listed, and both are exotic weapons.
 In CY 830, cannons exist, but are large and awkward, and are only used in siegecraft; man-portable guns also exist, represented by the hand-cannon, but are awkward and are only beginning to see deployment.

-Still, there are types of firearms that, though perhaps decades or centuries from development and wide deployment, are not beyond the capabilities of the Commonwealth to manufacture—and, more importantly, blunderbusses and muskets have a long history in fantasy.
+Still, there are types of firearms that, though perhaps decades or centuries from development and wide deployment, are not beyond the capabilities of the Commonwealth to manufacture — and, more importantly, blunderbusses and muskets have a long history in fantasy.
 Guns more advanced than the hand-cannon can be included without too much disruption; some examples are given below.

 Guns are handled using the Ranged Weapons skill, with the Guns proficiency.
 Much like crossbows, guns must be reloaded after being fired;
 guns are usually loaded by ramming black powder and a ball or canister down the barrel.
-Also like crossbows—modern heavy crossbows in particular—reloading guns can be a time-consuming process; for this reason, it is not unusual for guns to be discarded after they are fired, and only retrieved and reloaded after combat has concluded.
+Also like crossbows — modern heavy crossbows in particular — reloading guns can be a time-consuming process; for this reason, it is not unusual for guns to be discarded after they are fired, and only retrieved and reloaded after combat has concluded.

 The projectiles fired by guns travel extremely quickly, so guns are *hard to dodge*.
 When defending against a gun with Fray, divide your defense by 2.